-An Agricultural Suitability Study was contucted in June of 2018, as attached as Exhibit C.1 in Volume II-A. The conclusion of the study indicates that the reclassification of the 97 acres of agricultural land surrounded by urban development will have a minimal impact on Kauai's ability to feed its population over time.
+An Agricultural Suitability Study was conducted in June of 2018, as attached as Exhibit C.1 in Volume II-A. The conclusion of the study is that the reclassification of the 97 acres of agricultural land surrounded by urban development to the Urban District will have a minimal impact on Kauai's ability to feed its population over time.
 The Island of Kauai has an abundance of good agricultural land that can be put into production of food for the Island's population.
 The primary problem is the lack of farmers and farm workers.
 Until farmers can make a good living farming, it will be difficult to provide enough local food to feed the people of Kauai.
 Other constraints are competition from imports (lower price), infrastructure costs and marketing.

 HRS § 205-47 (Act 183, SLH 2005) requires each county to identify and map potential important agricultural lands within the county based on standards and criteria listed in HRS § 205-45.
 The County of Kauai Planning Department, working with the University of Hawai'i at Manoa Department of Urban and Regional Planning and Economic Research Organization, identified lands meeting statutory criteria to be designated important agricultural lands.
 The Planning Department then worked for several years with a stakeholder/technical advisory committee to define the criteria, provide input into mapping and discuss issues relative to agriculture on Kauai.
-Finally the Planning Department conducted numerous community meetings to obtain further input.
-In July 2015 the Planning Department issued its final report to the Kauai County Council recommending lands to be designated important agricultural lands on Kauai.
-The HoKua Place Property was not recommended for designation as important agricultural lands.
+Finally, the Planning Department conducted numerous community meetings to obtain further input.
+In July 2015 the Planning Department issued its final report to the Kauai County Council recommending lands to be designated important agricultural lands agricultural lands.
+The County Planning Department did not recommend the HoKua Place Property for designation as important agricultural lands.
 (See the following page for Map)